rvm/pluginator/README.md

 ## Versioning plugins

-In case plugin gets moved to other gem you can sdpecify which gem to use for loading the plugin by specifying plugin version in gems gemspec
+In case plugin gets moved to other gem you can specify which gem to use for loading the plugin by specifying plugin version in gems gemspec
 metadata: